Extended Stochastic Block Models with Application to Criminal Networks

-Raw data are available online at \url{https://sites.google.com/site/ucinetsoftware/datasets/covert-networks} and comprise information on the co--participation of 156 suspects at 47 monitored summits of the criminal organization, as reported in the judicial acts\textsuperscript{\ref{note1}} that were issued upon request by the prosecution.
-Consistent with our overarching goal of shedding light on the internal structure of {\em La Lombardia} via inference on the block connectivity patterns among its affiliates, we focus on the reduced set of 118 suspects that attended at least one summit and were classified in the judicial acts as members of this specific criminal organization.
-Since only $18\%$ of these affiliate pairs co--attended at least one summit and, among them, just $5\%$ co--participated in more than one meeting, we consider here the binary adjacency matrix indicating presence or absence of a co--attendance in at least one of the monitored summits.
-Due to the sparse and almost--binary form of the original counts, such a dichotomization leads to a negligible loss of information and is beneficial in reducing the noise that may arise from investigations of multiple summits.
-Moreover, because of the vertical and highly regulated 'Ndrangheta coordinating processes \citep{paoli2007,catino2014}, the co--attendance of at least one summit is arguably sufficient to declare the presence of a connection among two affiliates.
+Raw data are available at \url{https://sites.google.com/site/ucinetsoftware/datasets/covert-networks} and comprise information on the co-participation of 156 suspects at 47 monitored summits of the criminal organization, as reported in the judicial acts\textsuperscript{\ref{note1}} that were issued upon request by the prosecution.
+Consistent with our main goal of shedding light on the internal structure of {\em La Lombardia} via inference on the block connectivity patterns among its affiliates, we focus on the reduced set of 118 suspects that attended at least one summit and were classified in the judicial acts as members of this specific criminal organization.
+Since only $18\%$ of these affiliate pairs co-attended at least one of the summits and, among them, just $5\%$ co-participated in more than one meeting, we consider here the binary adjacency matrix indicating the presence or absence of a co-attendance in at least one of the monitored summits.
+Due to the sparse and almost-binary form of the original counts, this dichotomization leads to a negligible loss of information and is beneficial in reducing the noise that may arise from investigations of multiple summits.
+Moreover, because of the highly regulated 'Ndrangheta coordinating processes \citep{paoli2007,catino2014}, the co-attendance of at least one summit is arguably sufficient to declare the presence of a connection among two affiliates.